What Is A Manufactured Home?

 The Pros And Cons Of Manufactured Homes

 Like any single-family home, a manufactured house has advantages and disadvantages.
-Before you decide to buy, you should carefully consider the pros and cons.
+Before buying, you should carefully consider the pros and cons.

 Pros